dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 have to think a little harder to understand that `some_numbers` is flowing from `main` through the function call into the body of `positive_numbers`, causing the for loop body to need a `None` check.
-In practice though, we find this test is actually *easier* for the model to pass than Test 1, with models as small as Pythia 1b passing it, and Pythia 12b learning to pass it 13% of the way into training.
+In practice, however, we find this test is actually *easier* for the model to pass than Test 1, with models as small as Pythia 1b passing it, and Pythia 12b learning to pass it 13% of the way into training.